Black holes, fast scrambling and the breakdown of the equivalence principle: Appendix D

 where $\langle E \rangle= (\sum_{j=1}^N E_j)/N$.
 When the temperature is infinity high, the quantum state of the system Eq.~(\ref{BolQuan4}) reduces to $\frac{1}{N} \mathbb{1}_N$.
-Thus a maximally mixed quantum state corresponds to an infinity high temperature for the quantum system.
+Thus a maximally mixed quantum state corresponds to an infinity high temperature for the quantum system. { The caveat to the above analysis is a scenario where the system Hamiltonian is totally degenerate.
+However, this is a scenario where energy and temperature have no meaning.}